LEIC-ES-2021-22/3LEIC09T1/README.md

 Both lectures and tuition payments can have their notifications active or inactive and have a antecedence associated.
 This information is stored by **NotificationPreference**.
 The change of a notification's preferences/definitions by the user is done through the **NotificationManager**.

+## Architecture and Design

+### Vertical prototype
+We have chosen to implement the front-end of the notification settings menu as a demonstration of our capacity to use Flutter.
+This menu has switches to all the notification types.
+When a certain king of notification is activated a slider apperars so that the user can choose the precedence of that kind of notification.